jensnt/io_import_build_map/README.md

 ## Setting Texture Folder Paths
 ![Preferences](/images/preferences.png)

-The Add-on has it's own preferences where you can set the path to your texture folders.
+The Add-on has it's own preferences where you can set paths to your texture folders.
+Starting with version 1.4.0 you can now directly set your **games installation folders** here!
+Textures will be automatically extracted from .ART, .GRP and .RFF files.

+The old way of extracting textures from games manually is still supported.
+See: [Extracting textures](https://github.com/jensnt/io_import_build_map#extracting-textures)

-Here you can use the texture folder from the file **example-map-and-textures.zip** you can find in the [latest Version](https://github.com/jensnt/io_import_build_map/releases/latest).
+You can also use the texture folder from the file **example-map-and-textures.zip** you can find in the [latest Version](https://github.com/jensnt/io_import_build_map/releases/latest).
 It contains a small set of free textures for the example map **SHOCK.MAP**.
-Or you can use textures from a game if you own a copy.
-See: [Getting textures](https://github.com/jensnt/io_import_build_map#getting-original-textures)

-#### All textures need to be PNG or JPG files and use one of the following numbering formats as name:
+#### If you are providing PNG or JPG files as textures, they need to use one of the following numbering formats as name:
 - As created by the Xtract tool: 056-002.png
 - BUILD tile number as name: 0568.png or tile0568.png (up to 8 leading zeros allowed)